alexanderrich/exploration_consumption/doc/journal/paper.md

 that people use these strategies, they may not change their behavior based on the timing of rewards, even if doing so would be in line with their preferences.

-These considerations of this and the preceding subsection suggest that continuing to study exploratory choice in the lab, in order to show that present bias simply does or does not exist, may not be most fruitful path for future research.
-A more rewarding route may be to further consider the range of exploratory choices in their true, naturalistic settings, and seek to understand in when exploratory choice is treated similarly to intertemporal choice,and when it is not.
-While field data do not allow the experimental control available in the lab, they would allow researchers to collect data with significan temporal spans and where major motivational forces, from present bias to curiosity, are at play.
+The considerations of this discussion suggest that continuing to study exploratory choice in the lab, in order to show that present bias simply does or does not exist, may not be most fruitful path for future research.
+A more rewarding route may be to further consider the range of exploratory choices in their true, naturalistic settings, and seek to understand when exploratory choice is treated similarly to intertemporal choice,and when it is not.
+While field data do not allow the experimental control available in the lab, they would allow researchers to collect data with significant temporal spans and in situations where major motivational forces, from present bias to curiosity, are at play.

 # References